A decorative cartoon of an old desktop computer displaying redirect loop error

 If you’re using a proxy server, outdated or corrupted files in the proxy cache could be causing the redirect loop.
 Clearing the proxy cache will depend on the specific proxy software or service you’re using.
 Again, if you’re unsure how to do this, consult with your service provider or a network administrator.

 By clearing your caches, you ensure that your website is serving the most recent version of your content, which can help resolve the ‘err_too_many_redirects’ error.
-However, remember that clearing your cache is a temporary solution.
+However, remember that clearing your cache can sometimes only be a temporary solution.
 If the error persists, you’ll need to investigate further to find the root cause of the redirect loop.

 Check your website’s HTTPS settings